 Instead I recommend that Sales report only on their long-term goals and client feedback.
 The rest of it should be done in their own system.
 Of course, sometimes you want to know what the Sales team is doing and how the pipeline looks.
 This issue can be solved in 2 ways.

 The first option is to create access to the CRM system for the people who need that information.
 Usually it is marketing and management.
+Popular CRM systems like Hubspot can do this job for you.
+There are other sophisticated HubSpot alternatives that can help you to keep track of your sales team.

 The second option is to make weekly Sales pipeline updates.
 It can be done in a weekly team meeting or on your report.
 In addition to OKR progress and client feedback mentioned earlier, add one report item weekly on the status of the pipeline.
 That way Sales doesn’t have to do extra work or bother people with information that is not useful for everybody.